-Open to qualified students and required of music majors, Theory I is an introduction to the theory of music.
-It offers an integrated approach that combines written work, eartraining, knowledge of the keyboard, and sight singing.
-The student will develop knowledge and understanding of the fundamentals of music including musical acoustics, notation of rhythm and major and minor scales, form in melody, basic introduction to harmony, including intervals, chords and their inversions; the writing of four-part harmony; sight reading, melodic, harmonic, and rhythmic structures.
-Prerequisite: MUSC-100.
-(4 hours weekly plus additional independent lab time)
+Music Theory I is the first of a four-semester sequence of music theory courses required of all music majors.
+It offers an integrated approach to musical structure that combines written work, ear-training, keyboard skills, and sight singing.
+After a very brief review of musical acoustics, notation of rhythm and major and minor scales and key signatures, the student will develop knowledge and understanding of musical form in melody, a basic introduction to harmony, including intervals, chords and their inversions; non-harmonic tones, the writing of four-part harmony; and sight reading, melodic, harmonic, and rhythmic structures.
+(5 hours weekly and independent lab time)